chargetrip/clusterbuster/README.md

 ## Intro

 Clusterbuster is a tile server that produces map tiles (in MVT format) from a table with a PostGIS geometry column.
 It uses this table to first filter the row (based on a query you provide) and the resulting points are then clustered dynamically.
 The combination of clusters and points is transformed into a vector tile.
 The MVT tiles are much smaller than the original data, moving all the heavy lifting from the front-end to the tile server.
-This allows the display of large data sets, that change regularly, on maps in resource constrained environments, such as mobile devices.
+This allows the display of large data sets, that change regularly, on maps in resource constrained environments, such as mobile devices and embedded systems.
 Clusterbuster has a built-in and configurable in-memory LRU-cache for the resulting tiles, with which it can serve many concurrent users.

 ## Getting started